Andre2503/Project3_Group2/README.md

 The ASX Stock Selector Dashboard is an advanced, interactive tool designed to present comprehensive stock information.
 It offers users a user-friendly platform to explore and analyze the top 10 companies in various industry groups based on market capitalization.
 Unique features include data updates, interactive charts, and detailed company analysis.

+This is a team effort with the following contributors:
+	- Andrea A
+	- Zonia Q
+	- Edrin Ngadze
+	- Geoffrey P
 ### Objective

 Our objective is to combine the power of data science and web development to create a practical, insightful tool for stock market analysis.